 Nikhil noted that “It was at Amani Institute where I gained more empathy and began thinking that everything I do needs to make an impact for others, whether it’s for-profit or non-profit.
 Right now for me that means building accessibility to services in Nairobi.”

 Are you looking to develop a global mindset and build your social innovation skills in Kenya, India, or Brazil?
-Applications are now open for our 9-month Post-Graduate Certificate in Social Innovation Management.
+Applications are now open for our Post-Graduate Certificate in Social Innovation Management.